orbeon/orbeon-forms-doc/form-runner/data-format/form-definition.md

 - the `appearance` attribute on `<fr:view>` (reserved for future use)
 - the `<fr:buttons>` element

-When the `<fr:buttons>` element is present, Form Runner ignores the buttons configured by default for the detail page, and instead uses the content of the `<fr:buttons>` element.
+When the `<fr:buttons>` element is present, Form Runner ignores the buttons configured by default for the Detail page, and instead uses the content of the `<fr:buttons>` element.

 ## Form data